ffraenz/private-composer-installer/README.md

 }
 ```

-The indirection can be defined from the private package's inline extra data:
+The indirection can be defined from a [preset](#presets) or from the private package's inline extra data:

 ```jsonc
 {